GeorgeLarvin/Landing-page/README.md

-# Landing-page
+# Landing-page-template
-using bootstrap to create a landing page
+using bootstrap to create a landing page template that you could use for an app or anything you would like.